The absence from modern life of both the higher and lower forms of faith

 Is our Advent preparation for Christ to be austere and nothing else?
 All spirit and no thought to flesh?
 Well, we are still in the flesh, aren’t we and yet we aspire to the spirit and we have a God who came to us as both fully man and fully God.
 Can we not have both higher and lower forms of faith?
 Can we not have Christmas trees and Christmas customs along with our higher worship of the spiritual changes to which we aspire?
 It is that paradox that we discuss today with an observation from the Prince of Paradox himself.
 In his winsome way, Chesterton is describing Christ’s hypostatic union, the theology of humanity and divinity in one individual existence.
-A paradox.
+The paradox of paradoxes.

 It is that point on which Chesterton contends that we must accept our human nature and our spiritual nature and our desire to express both in an acceptable way.
 In a paradox about Christmas itself, which is about the birth of Christ, Chesterton uses a phrase – turnip ghosts – in his essay on Christmas that alludes to All Hallows Eve, which is about the dead who have become saints – flesh and spirit together.
 Terry Pratchett, a reader of Chesterton himself, includes a similar reference to turnips in his classic Christmas send up on the modern day Santa, Hogfather.

 The term ‘turnip ghosts‘ is a reference to an English version of the Jack O- lanterns of Halloween.
 Chesterton is saying that if you are going to see such action as taking a holy day of remembrance of the dead saints who have gone before us and memorializing such by cutting up turnips and sticking lights in them as ‘vulgar‘ then perhaps eating turnips for Christmas dinner might be considered of the same vulgarity.
 Because both actions remind us of our fallen nature at the same time they remind us of the higher nature we possess through Christ, that dual nature that Christ Himself is – both fully man and fully God.
 Its that combination that allows us to be religious at all, he concludes.
 And religion is the practice of our faith in God.